Skip to main content

 What's Available

-From January, community organisations based near eligible electricity transmission infrastructure projects will be able to apply for local and grassroots grants to deliver initiatives supporting local communities.
+From January 2026, eligible community organisations based near specific qualifying electricity transmission infrastructure projects can apply for Grassroots and Local grants to deliver initiatives supporting local communities.

 • Grassroots grants will support projects of up to £10k

-• Local grants will offer funding for projects above £10k
+• Local grants will offer funding for projects between £10k and 500K

 Location

-Areas listed below host eligible infrastructure projects and will be able to apply for the first round of funding in January 2026.
+Areas listed below host eligible infrastructure projects and can now apply for funding.
 More areas will be added to this list in summer 2026 when future funding rounds are announced.

 To check which community council your organisation is based in, please use Community Council Finder.